loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

  3. Many "unit tests" where we test `ProductController` in isolation and verify that the controller handles all different situations, including error paths and edge cases.

-## Example workflow
+### Testing workflow

-Here is how your workflow may look like:
+Here is what your testing workflow might look like:

  1. Write an acceptance test demonstrating the new feature you are going to build.
 Watch the test fail with a helpful error message.
 Use this new test as a reminder of what is the scope of your current work.
 When the new tests passes then you are done.